 CNFAs third mission was in May.
 Nine members travelled again and this time treated 6,535 people over 8 days of clinics.
 We conducted 11 sexual health clinics and 9 people were transported to hospital with all fees paid.
 We piloted a school deworming program which resulted in 1,633 children being treated.
 Women in Canada sewed reusable sanitary pads which were handed out to women and girls during the sexual health classes.
 They were overjoyed to receive the pads so we decided to continue to provide them each year.

-For our second mission, this time in May, nine CNFA members, including 7 nurses and 2 support workers, conducted 7 days of clinics and treated over 3,300 people.
-Sexual health teaching was introduced for the first time with classes held in conjunction with the daily clinics, as space and privacy allowed.
+The second CNFA medical mission to the Chavakli/Vihiga districts of Kenya comprised of 7 nurses and 2 support persons.
+7 different communities were provided care in as many days.
+Sexual Health Education was introduced for the first time with classes held in conjunction with the daily clinics, as space and privacy allowed.
 We also transported several acutely ill patients to hospital and paid all fees.

 In May 2009, a group of 8 CNFA nurses partnered with Kenyan nurses and Clinical Officers for 7 days of field clinics, each day in a different community.
 This amazing first mission to the Chavakali/Vihiga area of Kenya was so successful and the need so great that we pledged to continue to serve these communities.
 It quickly became apparent that we needed to expand our program to provide broader care to the Kenyan people.
 It was decided to provide sexual health teaching and to ensure hospital transfer and treatment of the acutely ill during future missions.

 Number of patients treated at clinics: 2,500

 Patients transferred to hospital and fees paid: 3